how to deal with an angry person in a relationship

 - Phase 3: The crisis phase is when our survival instinct steps in (the fight or flight response).
 The decisions we take during this phase lack quality judgment

 - Phase 4: The recovery phase takes place after some action has resulted during the crisis phase.
-Reasoning starts to replace the survival response
+The reasoning starts to replace the survival response

 - Phase 5: The post-crisis depression phase is when the heart rate slips below normal so the body can regain its balance.
 We experience guilt, regret, or emotional depression

-So, giving your partner tips to calm down in the escalation phase or the crisis phase is just futile.
+Living with someone with anger issues can affect your mental health.
+But giving your partner tips to calm down in the escalation phase or the crisis phase is just futile.
 They are not in the right frame of mind at that time.
 Their anger is messing with their minds and yours too.
-After all, living with someone with anger issues can affect your mental health.
-So here are some expert-backed tips on how to deal with an angry boyfriend or girlfriend:
+So here are some expert-backed tips on how to deal with an angry boyfriend/girlfriend/partner: